CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-tiki-blueprint.md

 ### Technology Profile

-Sure, Tiki Wiki is a wiki, but Tiki Wiki CMS groupware Stack is much more.
+Sure, Tiki Wiki is a wiki, but Tiki Wiki CMS groupware is much more.
 The stack includes tools for creating robust knowledge bases, collaboration and project management, website and blog publishing, CRM helpdesk, e-learning and more.
 Tiki can be used to create many different kinds of web apps, sites, portals, intranets, or extranets.
 With so much power, we look forward to hearing what your team builds with the free Tiki Wiki package from Bitnami.

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami Tiki Wiki CMS Groupware Stack provides a click-through solution to install and configure Tiki Wiki CMS Groupware on the Linux platform.
+Through the CenturyLink Blueprint integration, Tiki Wiki CMS Groupware provides a click-through solution to install and configure Tiki Wiki CMS Groupware on the Linux platform.

 For more information, please visit http://info.tiki.org